Santhosh Narayanan: 2021-present

 He was involved with Dulquer Salmaan's 2021 Malayalam film Salute, before being replaced by Jakes Bejoy.
 He also composed the soundtrack and film's score for Sarpatta Parambarai; It marked the composer's fifth consecutive film with Pa.
 Ranjith, since his and the director's debut film Attakathi (2012).
 According to Santhosh, he said that "the film is influenced by the aspects of Madras, as it is mostly about the descriptive and realistic portrayal of North Chennai, while the boxing culture during the 1970s also serve as the subplot".

-He worked with Maajja on independent music as Enjoy Enjami sung by Arivu, Dhee and himself which clocked 19 million views within one week of release making it the highest watched Tamil music video album and keeping now at 510 million views.
-Also on the music video Neeye Oli sung by rappers Shan Vincent de Paul, Navz-47 and himself.
-Neeye Oli also featured in Sarpatta Parambarai as the theme song.
+He worked with Maajja on independent music such as "Enjoy Enjami" sung by Arivu, his stepdaughter Dhee and himself which clocked 19 million views within one week of release making it the highest watched Tamil music video album, and has garnered at least 510 million views.
+He also worked on the song "Neeye Oli" sung by rappers Shan Vincent de Paul, Navz-47 and himself.
+"Neeye Oli" also featured in Sarpatta Parambarai as the theme song.
 His latest releases are Anel Meley Pani Thuli, Gulu Gulu and Buffoon in Tamil, Kalki 2898 AD in Telugu and Pathonpatham Noottandu and Anweshippin Kandethum in Malayalam.
-Narayanan made his Bollywood debut in Salman Khan's film Sikandar in which he composed the background score.
+Narayanan made his Bollywood debut in Salman Khan's film Sikandar, for which he composed the background score.
+In October 2025, he featured on singer-songwriter Ed Sheeran's EP, Play (The Remixes), alongside Dhee and rapper Hanumankind.